rrumale/Access-the-Data-Lake-using-Autonomous-Database-and-Data-Catalog/Data-catalog/Data-catalog.md

 ﻿
-# Use Autonomous Database Tools
+# Use Autonomous Database data catalog.

 ## Introduction
-This lab introduces the suite of data tools built into the Oracle Autonomous Data Warehouse.
+This lab introduces How to use data catalog in Database Action over Oracle Autonomous Data Warehouse.

-Estimated Time: 1 hour, 15 minutes
+Estimated Time: 3 minutes

 ### Objectives
 In this lab, you will: